minhhoangbui/minhhoangbui.github.io/_posts/2025-02-12-notes-recommendation-system.md

 1. **Freshness**: run parts of the pipeline more frequently; incrementally index new items; or boost recent items.
 2. **Diversity**: combine candidates from multiple categories/strategies and sample/allocate slots to avoid repetition.

+## Putting it together

+The three stages aren't independent — they compound.
+A retrieval stage that misses relevant candidates can't be rescued by ranking.
+A ranking model that ignores diversity will produce a list that a re-ranker can only partially fix.
+In practice, most of the engineering effort goes into retrieval (because it's the bottleneck on recall) and into the feedback loops that keep all three stages aligned as user behaviour shifts.